fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 The classic example of this distinction is mouse position and mouse clicks.
 There is always a current value of the mouse position but there is only a last occurrence of the mouse click.

 When the presence of value is unbroken over time, then the value is said to be continuous.
 Values that are not continuous over time are said to be discrete.
-Behaviors are continuous over time and Events are discrete.
+Behaviors are continuous and Events are discrete.

-Our pausable timer problem contains examples of both Behaviors and Events.
+We have the opportunity to use both Behaviors and Events.
-The connection and close events are both discrete values over time.
+A connection event is discrete.
-The number of current connections is a continuous value over time.
+The number of current connections is continuous.
-The former have last occurrences.
+The former has only a last occurrence.
 The latter has a current value.
 The most precise definition of these things would treat them as different types.

-We are going to use one abstraction, the Observable, to represent both.
+Instead, we will use one abstraction to represent both.
 An Observable is a stream of discrete values over time, practically equivalent to an Event.
 Conflating continuous and discrete values is imprecise.